 Fair use in respect of a work covers all the restricted acts for literary (or musical) works included in section 6 and the corresponding sections for other categories of work.
-So, for instance it will cover acts, such as, reproducing, publishing, performing, broadcasting, the copyright work.
-While performing the copyright work may be an exclusive act given to the copyright owner (for example, section 6(c)), this is clearly not what is being referred to, as there is no good reason why only one specific exclusive right is mentioned.
-It is, therefore, unnecessary and wrong to make specific reference to performance of a work as that creates the anomaly that an exemption is given in the Act to performances protected under the Performers Protection Act.
+So, for instance it will cover acts, such as, reproducing, publishing, performing, and broadcasting, the copyright work.
+While performing the copyright work may be an exclusive act given to the copyright owner (for example, section 6(c) of the Copyright Act), this is clearly not what is being referred to, as there is no good reason why only one specific exclusive right is mentioned.
+It is, therefore, unnecessary - and wrong - to make specific reference to performance of a work as that creates the anomaly that an exemption is given in the Copyright Act to performances protected under the Performers Protection Act.